 - Allocating resources to enhance security technology

-However, security awareness is of the most important.
+However, security awareness is the most important.
 Companies should invest in security awareness just as much as they invest in software and other forms of security tech.
 No security tech will be successful if your workforce is an easy target for phishing attacks.

 An organizational structure geared towards security awareness

 This approach to security awareness is vital as it impacts everyone within the organization.
-More like the top-down approach, integrating an awareness program within an organization’s structure, makes everyone’s job easier.
+More like the top-down approach, integrating an awareness program within an organization’s structure makes everyone’s job easier.